 The symptoms of different infections are very similar.
 Some general symptoms include changes in body temperature or heart rate, breathing problems, sleepiness, vomiting, diarrhea, and decreases in movement and activity (Caserta, 2013c, 2013d; Lee, 2013).
 Symptoms in infections such as meningitis may be more severe and include seizures and other central nervous system problems (Caserta, 2013a; Lee, 2013).

-Management of Infections in the Newborn
+Management of Neonatal Infections

 After noticing symptoms of infection, doctors should order diagnostic tests to determine if the baby is in fact infected and the type of infection.
 Without diagnostic tests, it is often difficult to determine if a baby is infected because infections in neonates tend to lack definitive clinical features and do not always have localizing features (Borton & Tidy, 2013).
 However, because of their immature immune system, undiagnosed infections can quickly spread through a newborn and cause severe damage.